Check out Maruti Brezza detailed review, variant wise price list, mileage, specifications, exterior, interior, features and other details.

-The centre console features a 7-inch infotainment system which is also shared with the likes of Ciaz and Baleno.
-The infotainment system is offered with Apple CarPlay and Android Auto compatibility and is coupled with a set of four speakers and a couple of tweekers which seem to do more than a good enough job of catering to one’s daily playback needs.
+The centre console features the latest iteration of Suzuki’s SmartPlay infotainment system.
+The size continues to be of 7-inch.
+The infotainment system is offered with Apple CarPlay and Android Auto compatibility and is coupled with a set of four speakers and a couple of tweeters which seem to do more than a good enough job of catering to one’s daily playback needs.

 Engine and Performance

 Due to the stringent BS6 emission norms, Maruti Suzuki has decided not to upgrade its diesel lineup for now.
 Thus, the Vitara Brezza drops its diesel motor with a petrol one.
 Powering this SUV is Maruti’s 1.5-litre petrol mill that predictably churns out 105PS of peak horsepower at 6000 rpm and 138Nm of peak torque at 4400 rpm.
 The same engine is deployed in the Ertiga and Ciaz.
 It is linked to a 5-speed manual transmission or a 4-speed torque converter.